Supreme Court to Consider Reimposing Boston Bomber's Death Sentence

 Dzhokhar Tsarnaev was convicted of 30 charges related to the bombing of the 2013 Boston Marathon.
 17 of those charges, including conspiracy, use of a weapon of mass destruction, and the killing of a Massachusetts Institute of Technology police officer during their escape, carry a death sentence.
 While Tsarnaev’s defense admits to his involvement in the attack, they argued Tsarnaev’s older brother — killed during their escape — was the primary force behind it.

-Tsarnaev’s death sentence was thrown out by the Boston federal appeals court, asserting the judge presiding over his case did not adequately ensure an unbiased jury.
-At the time, the court assured the public Tsarnaev “will spend his remaining days locked up in prison,” and the “only matter remaining [was] whether he will die by execution.”
+Tsarnaev’s death sentence was thrown out by the U.S. Court of Appeals for the First Circuit, asserting the judge presiding over his case did not adequately ensure an unbiased jury.
+At the time, the Boston-based court assured the public Tsarnaev “will spend his remaining days locked up in prison,” and that the “only matter remaining [was] whether he will die by execution.”

-Then-President Donald Trump’s Justice Department quickly appealed the decision, and former Attorney General William Barr committed to doing “whatever’s necessary” to uphold the sentence.
+Trump’s Justice Department quickly appealed the decision, and former Attorney General William Barr committed to do “whatever’s necessary” to uphold the sentence.

 .